-If you’ve got a top loading backpack like I have, these are going to be a huge time saving travel essential.
+If you’ve got a top-loading backpack like I have, these are going to be a huge time-saving travel essential.
 I stuff one with my clothes, one with my beachwear, another with my electrical cables/chargers and another for underwear.
 I used to travel without them and Sod’s Law would dictate that the item I wanted would always be at the bottom of my bag…unless I went into my bag via the bottom zip, in which case the elusive item would work its way right to the middle.
 LPPC (Life Post Packing Cubes) is much simpler – now, when I arrive in a new place I pull out the cubes, get what I want and have easier access to all the other stuff (bulkier clothing, books) that is packed loosely into my bag.
 Completely unscientifically, I suspect I have saved days by not having to root around for my things.
 And it makes repacking easier, too.

 I have bought two sets of the Design Go packing cubes (US version).
 The first set lasted over a year and is still going strong – I only replaced them because I bought white and they started to look grubby.
 The larger bag on the second purchase split at the seam where it meets the plastic, but was easy enough to sew together and I’m overall still happy with the product.

-I recently checked into a hostel in San Francisco that had free ear plugs at the desk, which is always a screaming sign that you’ve arrived in a party hostel.
-However, this freebie doesn’t come with all accommodation, so take your own because you are most likely to realise you need them some time in the middle of the night when all of the pharmacies are closed and you’ll be left appreciating the true value of this travel essential by its absence.
-From drunken debauchery to garbage trucks, to heavy-duty-furniture-shifting snorers to being woken at 3 a.m. by some drunk girl screaming out the time of her life in the bathroom with the guy she just met in the hostel bar (yes, this happened just last week in my hostel, but fortunately isn’t too common), you’re going to want earplugs, and several pairs of them.
+I recently checked into a hostel in San Francisco that had free earplugs at the desk, which is always a screaming sign that you’ve arrived in a party hostel.
+However, this freebie doesn’t come with all accommodation, so take your own because you are most likely to realise you need them sometime in the middle of the night when all of the pharmacies are closed and you’ll be left appreciating the true value of this travel essential by its absence.
+From drunken debauchery to garbage trucks to heavy-duty-furniture-shifting snorers to being woken at 3 a.m. by some drunk girl screaming out the time of her life in the bathroom with the guy she just met in the hostel bar (yes, this happened just last week in my hostel, but fortunately isn’t too common), you’re going to want earplugs and several pairs of them.

 Courtesy of a good friend who shall remain nameless, but has a partner with award-winning snoring skills, she has tested every brand going and has concluded that 3M are the best.
 I’ve tried them in many a hostel and couldn’t agree more.
-But, frankly, any brand that can take the edge off the late night noise is going to be sleep saving.
+But, frankly, any brand that can take the edge off the late-night noise is going to be sleep-saving.

 6. Travel Towel

-Packing a full size bath towel is a serious no-go for travelers – they are hard to dry, will take up around half of your backpack, and after as little as a week will start to smell like you’re packing a wet, stray dog.
-However, unless you plan on giving up on showering as you travel (plea: please reconsider if you are – you will come to smell like aforementioned wet, stray dog), you will need something to dry off with and a microfiber travel towel is the perfect alternative and travel essential.
-No, it won’t feel as nice Egyptian cotton, but it will pack small and dry quick.
+Packing a full-size bath towel is a serious no-go for travelers – they are hard to dry, will take up around half of your backpack, and after as little as a week will start to smell like you’re packing a wet, stray dog.
+However, unless you plan on giving up on showering as you travel (plea: please reconsider if you are – you will come to smell like the aforementioned wet, stray dog), you will need something to dry off with and a microfiber travel towel is the perfect alternative and travel essential.
+No, it won’t feel as nice as Egyptian cotton, but it will pack small and dry quickly.
 I try to change mine every six to nine months as the anti-bacterial coating does diminish with regular use and my propensity for pink has me purchasing the most impractical colour which can look grimy quickly (especially after I decided in the middle of my trip to India to dye my hair black).
 After my third pink version, I’ll be opting for a darker shade next time round.

 There is an alternative, which is to hire towels as you go.
 The problem is that most hostels charge at least $1 for the privilege.
-On a one year trip moving rooms every fourth night, that’s going to come out at over $90, so packing your own is going to be more cost effective.
+On a one-year trip moving rooms every fourth night, that’s going to come out at over $90, so packing your own is going to be more cost-effective.
 I swear by Lifeventure (yeah, they also do it in blue!).
-They’re a UK brand that distributes internationally , but alternative brands exist in the USA, such as Sea to Summit (and, again, in blue!).
+They’re a UK brand that distributes internationally, but alternative brands exist in the USA, such as Sea to Summit (and, again, in blue!).

 7. Head torch